We’re here to help

 FINAT-FTM3 – Low-speed release force

-Afera is the European Adhesive Tape Association, is the European trade association for adhesive tapes.
+Afera is the European Adhesive Tape Association.

 Afera-5001 – Self Adhesive Tapes - Measurement of Peel Adhesion from Stainless Steel or from its own Backing